Locked Up season 3

-The third season of the woman prisoned themed television series Vis a Vis premiered on April 23, 2018, and ended on June 11, 2018, with a total of 8 episodes.
-After Antena 3 cancelled the show, Fox Spain picked up the series for a third and fourth season, with fourth as the last of the series.
+The third season of the Spanish crime drama series Vis a Vis premiered on April 23, 2018, and ended on June 11, 2018, with a total of eight episodes.
+It focuses on the previous Cruz del Sur inmates adopting to the new environment of Cruz del Norte.
+New characters are introduced, such as a group of Chinese inmates who control prison activities.